kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

    CB = f(p,x) \pm t_{\alpha/2, \nu}\,\sqrt{\chi_{\nu}^2\, \left[(1\times 1)C_{00}+(1\times x)C_{01}+(1\times x^2)C_{02} + (x\times 1)C_{10} + \cdots\, (x^2\times x^2)C_{22}\right]}

-Next code example shows a function which implements the confidence interval for a given model (variable ``model`` is a function or a lambda expression).
+The next code example shows a function which implements the confidence interval for a given model (variable ``model`` is a function or a lambda expression).
 The list ``dfdp`` is a list with derivatives evaluated at the values of ``x``.
 The values in ``x`` need not to be the same values as the x coordinates